2019 January 17

 we must pass the child victims act.

-For too long, NY’s kids have been endangered by a Republican-led State Senate which obstructs justice for child victims by protecting insurance companies, the church and the boy scouts against claims, and maintaining antiquated laws which harm NY’s children.
+For too long, NY’s kids were endangered by a Republican-led State Senate which obstructed justice for child victims by protecting insurance companies, the church and the boy scouts against claims, and maintaining antiquated laws which harm NY’s children.